genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Normalisation is a process that eliminates such variations in order to allow users to observe the actual biological differences in gene expression levels.
-On Genestack, we have fout different Microarray Normalisation applications - one for each of the four commonly used chips: Affymetrix_, Agilent_, L1000_ and GenePix_.
+On Genestack, we have four different Microarray Normalisation applications - one for each of the four commonly used chips: Affymetrix_, Agilent_, L1000_ and GenePix_.